 I cannot stress how important it is to note down all information from a record you have perused.
 You may find that an item of information that did not seem important at the time, such as the witness to a marriage, may give you another avenue to explore.

-Cite sources whenever possible - it is useful to know where you obtained information for future reference.
 Wherever possible, it is important to verify the information you have collected using primary records.

 You should also note where you found the information.
 Was it from a genealogical library or record office?
 Did you find the information online?
 If you found the information on a family tree on the internet, did the author note where they obtained the information?
 If not, try and obtain proof before adding the details to your own family tree.

 It is also important to note what type of document the source is.
 Is the source reliable?

 Although much information is now available online, you must remember, however, that although plenty of information is accessible, and is being added to all the time on sites such as Ancestry, there are still many documents, such as indentures, wills, quarter sessions records, maps, electoral registers that are not yet available.